Chapter 11. Subclasses

 is senseless.

-But for ovals, it does make sense, and so GOval
+But for ovals, it does make sense, and so GOval defines a

-setFilled
+setFilled method.

 Often we say that the new class

-class for representing circles, then a
+If we wanted a GCircle class for representing circles, then a

-good designer would define it as a subclass of GOval
+good designer would define it as a subclass of GOval,

 since circles are simply a special type of oval.
 This class might add

-some additional methods, such as getRadius
+some additional methods, such as getRadius, that don't make as

 much sense in the context of ovals.
 (The designers of the

-package didn't feel that circles were sufficiently
+acm.graphics package didn't feel that circles were sufficiently

 interesting to include a special class for them, though.)
 By the way,

-would automatically be a subclass of GObject
+GCircle would automatically be a subclass of GObject, too,

 since every circle is an oval, and every oval is a shape.